shankar2311/P1-yoga/README.md

     - This section introduces the user to Yoga Shala with an eye catching animation to grab their attention.

 ![Home page](assets/images/hero-image.png)

+- *About Section*

+    - The About section will allow the user to know more about the Yoga.

+    - This user will see the benefits of doing Yoga.
+This should encourage the user to consider Yoga as their daily routine.

+    - Shows our main goal and our commitment in helping and teaching the required techinques to users.